CivML-PolyMtl/cutagi-doc/modules/classification.md

 # The Classifier class

-The `Classifier` class is responsible for performing image classification using the TAGI algorithm.
+The `Classifier` class is responsible for performing image classification tasks using the TAGI method.

 <a href="https://github.com/lhnguyen102/cuTAGI/blob/main/python_examples/classification.py" class="github-link">
   <div class="github-icon-container">